-Availability during business hours: It is expected that learning in field placement will not be compromised by the student's employed status.
+Availability during business hours: It is expected that learning in field placement will not be compromised by the student's employment status.
 To this end, it is important that students negotiate some "flex-time" with their employers so that they can accomplish the goal of becoming an integrated member of an organization/agency team.
-Students need at least six daytime hours for staff meetings, supervision, consultation, training, and possibly some service supervision.
+Students need at least six daytime hours (Mon-Fri) for staff meetings, supervision, consultation, training, and agency practice.
 Any student who requests this type of placement needs to fill out the additional field application and be prepared to discuss the proposal with the field office.

 Incomplete grades: On the rare occasions when a grade of incomplete is awarded, the student must work directly with their field instructor and faculty liaison to resolve the reason for the incomplete.
 All incompletes should be resolved as soon as possible and in accordance with university policy.
 For other conditions which might necessitate review of students staying in field placement, see the BSW Student Handbook available on the School of Social Work website.

-Student learning contracts: At the beginning of each semester in field placement students develop first a preliminary contract and then an ongoing educational contract with their field instructor.
-This contract states the student's individual learning goals and describes the assignments for which the student will be responsible in order to meet these goals.
+Student learning contracts: At the beginning of each semester in field placement students first develop a preliminary contract with their field instructor that specifies the basic expectations of placement.
+Students then work with their field instructor to create an ongoing educational contract.
+The ongoing learning contract states the student's individual learning goals and describes the assignments for which the student will be responsible in order to meet these goals.
 Weekly supervision by the field instructor, as well as end of semester evaluations provide feedback to the student and field instructor regarding accomplishment of learning goals.
 Using information provided by the student, the agency field instructor, the field placement evaluation, and the visit to the agency, the seminar faculty liaison assigns a final grade to each student in placement.
-Attendance, participation, integration of material from the seminar, to practice in field placement, as well as a passing grade in both the field placement seminar and field placement itself are required in order to receive a passing grade for the course.
+Attendance, participation, integration of material from the seminar with practice in field placement, as well as a passing grade in both the field placement seminar and field placement itself are required in order to receive a passing grade for the course.
 More about student learning contracts can be found on page 15 of manual.